 Wait for sales.
-At the end of winter, winter clothes go on sale.
-Summer clothes go on sale at the end of the summer.
-By waiting for these sales, you can save serious money.
-You can save money by buying clothes that are well-made, too.
+At the end of winter, winter clothes go on sale and Summer clothes at the end of summer.
+By waiting, you can save serious money.
+You can save money by buying well-made clothes, too.
 They cost a bit more, but well-made clothes last longer and look nicer even after they have been washed many times.
 Speaking of washing clothes, here's something else to consider.
-Read the labels of the clothes you buy.
-If you have a sweater that requires washing in cold water, and shirts that require washing in hot water, that means separate loads in the washing machine which costs extra money.
-If you say "screw it", and wash them all together in hot water, the sweater that should have been washed in cold water will not last long.
-Having to replace that sweater prematurely, because you didn't take proper care of it, means wasted money.
-Checking the label before buying also helps you to avoid "dry clean only" clothes.
+Read the labels on your clothes.
+A sweater that requires washing in cold water, and shirts that require washing in hot water, means separate loads in the washing machine which costs extra money.
+If you say "screw it", and wash them all in hot water, the sweater that should have been washed in cold water will not last long.
+Having to replace that sweater early because you didn't take proper care of it means wasted money.
+Checking the label before buying also helps you avoid "dry clean only" clothes.
 Dry cleaning is expensive!